cgassman/cgassman.github.io/_posts/2017-10-31-google-cloud-platform-first-steps.md

 - .. (two dots) refers to on directory above from current directory
 - ~ (tilde) stands for the homedirectory
 - gcloud components update to update gcloud sdk
-- python -V to get information on installed version of python
+- python -V to get information on installed version of python - 2.7.14 (in the tutorial used)
-- pip show tensorflow to get information on installed version of tensorflow
+- pip show tensorflow to get information on installed version of tensorflow - 1.3.0 (in the tutorial used.
+Instead of 1.2.0!)

+# HousePrice example (from Kaggle) run on GCP - with Cloud ML Engine

+# HousePrice example (from Kaggle) run on GCP - as stand alone python applications

 # IAM concept in GCP